1888 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1. 1888 RPD FS-302 Errors

-The Repunched Date (RPD) variety FS-302 (Snow-2) resulted from the working die receiving the date logotype twice during hubbing, with slight movement between impressions.
-“RPD” simply means the date digits were punched into the die more than once, and the slight offset between the two strikes left visible doubling on every coin produced from that die.
+“RPD” stands for Repunched Date.
+The FS-302 (Snow-2) variety happened when the working die received the date logotype twice during hubbing, with slight movement between impressions.
+That offset left visible doubling on every coin struck from the die.

 1888 RPD FS-302 Indian Head Penny (BN) Price/Grade Chart